 Grant in aid is credited as income in the year to which it relates.
 Where the grant received relates to a specific project, this is shown in restricted income.
-Grant in aid has been reclassified as donations and legacies as shown in note 3 and the comparative has been re-stated accordingly.

 1.5 Resources expended

 Support costs have been allocated to charitable activities on the basis of staff time.